 - Overseen 60+ IND programs with FDA

-Cybin currently holds 13 patents filings and growing.
-The company’s IP portfolio, technology rights and provisional patents include:
+Cybin has a strong competitive advantage in the industry with 50 different proprietary psychedelic molecules and growing.
+The company’s IP portfolio, technology rights, and provisional patents include:

 - A provisional patent application filed for an oral film delivery mechanism